TechStark/opencv-js/README.md

 TypeScript is supported (thanks to `mirada`).

+# Code Examples

+- See code examples (React, Angular) in [opencv-js-examples](https://github.com/TechStark/opencv-js-examples)

-# Examples & Live Demo
+# Live Demo

 ## Using in react.js project